Definex-Java-Spring-Bootcampp/week-4-ipekcill/README.md

 - Garanti Service:
   - KredinBizde Service integrates with the Garanti Service for synchronously communicating  applications from KredinBizde Service to the Garanti Bank.
-  - RabbitMQ is utilized for communication between services.
   - Implements custom exception classes to handle various error scenarios

 - Notification Service: